 Where Roger Taylor’s songs for Queen sometimes seemed a little out of place, he knows how to bring out the best in them on his solo albums (and with The Cross, too, for that matter).
 For me, ‘Happiness?’ is not only his best solo album, but the best solo album by a Queen band member ever.
 Not every song is a hit, and lyrically it could sometimes be a bit more profound, but the songs come from the heart, and that’s worth a lot.
 In addition, the atmosphere is fantastic and there are plenty of musical details to discover.
 I’m going to have this album prescribed by my doctor so I can get a little closer to happiness every day.
 Who knows, it might work…

-A gentle hand, a secret touch on the heart”
+“Out of sync With love in the land of the living A gentle hand, a secret touch on the heart”

 Today (14th of May) marks 23 years since Rush released the album ‘Vapor Trails’.
 To write that this album means a lot to me is an understatement.
 To this day, the record offers me comfort, support, energy and zest for life at the times I need it most.
 It is by no means a typical Rush record.
 Whereas most of their later recordings are mainly about societal themes, ‘Vapor Trails’ is deeply personal.
 It deals with loss, grief, depression, but most importantly, overcoming it.